waiz3ple/ubiquiti/README.md

 ## Installation

-To get started with this Assessment project, follow these steps:
+To get started with this project, follow these steps:

 1. Clone this repository to your local machine using the following command:
    ```